Divided Dieudonn\'e crystals: Dieudonn e crystals

 inside $\phi_{U/T}^*(\MMM_U)=\phi^*(\MMM)_{(U,T,\delta)}$.
 A variant of this definition appears in \cite[Chap.\ V]{Grothendieck:Montreal}.
 The category of Dieudonn\'e crystals over $X$ with an admissible filtration, also called filtered Dieudonn\'e crystals in the following, will be denoted by

-The categories $\Dcat(X)$ and $\DFcat(X)$ do not change if the fppf topology on $\CRIS(X/\Sigma)$ is replaced by any topology finer than Zarsiki and coarser than fpqc, and one can also replace $\CRIS(X/\Sigma)$ by the corresponding small site.
+The categories $\Dcat(X)$ and $\DFcat(X)$ do not change if the fppf topology on $\CRIS(X/\Sigma)$ is replaced by any topology finer than Zariski and coarser than fpqc, and one can also replace $\CRIS(X/\Sigma)$ by the corresponding small site.